terraform-google-modules/terraform-google-kubernetes-engine/autogen/main/README.md

 For details on configuring private clusters with this module, check the [troubleshooting guide](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/blob/master/docs/private_clusters.md).

 {% endif %}
+{% if node_pool_refresh_skip_option %}
+## Skipping Node Pool Refresh

+Set `skip_node_pool_refresh = true` when every node pool is managed through separate `google_container_node_pool` resources or GKE node auto-provisioning.
+This prevents the provider from materializing those pools in the cluster state, which avoids slow refreshes and false diffs for ephemeral auto-provisioned pools.

+When enabled, the module omits its inline node pool configuration and automatically removes the one-node bootstrap default pool required by GKE.

+{% endif %}
 {% if update_variant %}
 ## Node Pool Update Variant